 Somna Rebrands Acid Reflux Band in Bid to Reach More Patients

-requesting that the Centers for Medicare and Medicaid Services (CMS) cover some or all of the cost of Reflux Band for patients, but scrapped those plans in recent years, Maris says.
+Somna had initiated the process of requesting that the Centers for Medicare and Medicaid Services (CMS) cover some or all of the cost of Reflux Band for patients, but scrapped those plans in recent years, Maris says.
 The company does not plan to petition CMS or other health insurers to reimburse providers and patients for Reflux Band, he says.
 Instead, patients must purchase the device out-of-pocket.

 Maris estimates that Somna would have had to spend five or more years—and millions of dollars—trying to persuade insurance companies to cover Reflux Band.
 Even if Somna were to spend lots of time and money doing so, there was no guarantee insurers would decide to reimburse for the device, he says.